neosensory/neosensory-sdk-for-python/README.rst

 Neosensory Python SDK
 =====================

 A Python package for interacting with Neosensory products.
 This is designed to work with `Bleak <https://github.com/hbldh/bleak>`_, a cross-platform Python Bluetooth Low Energy (BLE) client for Windows, MacOS, and Linux.
 Please see the Bleak project page for more specifics on supported platforms.
+IMPORTANT: At the moment this is tested and only working on Windows.

 Requirements
 ============